 - 7.23 The Study contains further data as to reasons for defence disclosure.
-The "tit for tat" rule was prominent; but interestingly the acquittal rate where inhibition by the tit for tat rule was alleged was almost identical to the acquittal rate when it was not. - As noted, caution is needed in applying this empirical research.
-The 1973 LSE study and 1995 Oxford study in themselves note relevant factors.
-These include: - Limitations on the extent to which the mode of trial was realistic (extremely condensed version of a trial) - Brief duration of tapes or videos - · Relatively limited information given - Brevity of appearance of the defendant - Awareness of participants that they were not a real jury - Awareness the verdict will not have real and significant effect on the defendant - Awareness of monitoring, with possible concomitant tendency to please researchers - Utilisation (Oxford study) of likelihood score as well as verdicts - · Variances between mock jurors and general population - Limited number of crimes which could be considered. - Reliance (LSE Study) on tape recordings (not videos) - · A somewhat offhand way in which previous convictions were introduced - A possible complication arising from concurrent investigation of directions on the standard of proof - The LSE Study is now 25 years old.
-339 - There is a need for additional caution in the extrapolation of the English results to a New Zealand setting.
+The "tit-for-tat" rule was prominent; but interestingly the acquittal rate where inhibition by the tit-for-tat rule was alleged was almost identical to the acquittal rate when it was not. - 7.24 As noted, caution is needed in applying this empirical research.430 The 1973 LSE study and 1995 Oxford study in themselves note relevant factors.
+These include: - · limitations on the extent to which the mode of trial was realistic (extremely condensed version of a trial); - · brief duration of tapes or videos; - · relatively limited information given; - · brevity of appearance of the defendant; - · awareness of participants that they were not a real jury; - · awareness the verdict will not have real and significant effect on the defendant; - · awareness of monitoring, with possible concomitant tendency to please researchers; - · utilisation (Oxford study) of likelihood score as well as verdicts; - · variances between mock jurors and general population; - · limited number of crimes which could be considered; - · reliance (LSE Study) on tape recordings (not videos); - · a somewhat off-hand way in which previous convictions were introduced; - · a possible complication arising from concurrent investigation of directions on the standard of proof; - the LSE Study is now 25 years old.
+431 - 7.25 There is a need for additional caution in the extrapolation of the English results to a New Zealand setting.
 There are some societal differences.
-It cannot be assumed within entire safety that the reactions of New Zealand juries, or mock juries, would be precisely the same, although there could well be a reasonable degree of correspondence. - 338 Michael Zander and Paul Henderson Royal Commission on Criminal Justice: Crown Court Study: (Research Study No 19, London, 1993) 117-121. - United Kingdom Law Commission Evidence in Criminal Proceedings: Previous Misconduct of a Defendant, above n 3, 321-2 and 338-341.
-Note also the observation of Munday, above n 119, footnote 93, 42: "Whilst research commissioned by the Home Office in 1995 suggested that the effect of revealing certain bad character might not be as deleterious to defendants as had sometimes been assumed, this research was far from presenting definitive findings on many issues and, of course, suffered from the usual weaknesses of psychological simulations and statistical rationalizations".
+It cannot be assumed that the reactions of New Zealand juries, or mock juries, would be precisely the same, although there could well be a reasonable degree of correspondence. - 7.26 The Crown Court Study had the advantage of being based on actual proceedings and trials.
+These can introduce variables which are more difficult to control, but the large size of this sample should be compensatory.
+The proportion of defendants presenting with previous convictions would not be surprising in New Zealand if summary jurisdiction and all types of convictions are included.
+The emergence of previous convictions in 82% of cases where such existed, and revelation by the defence in 81% of those cases, should be compared with the outcome of the New Zealand study next mentioned432, and seem high measured by experience of New Zealand conditions. - 430 Suzanne Blackwell (see para 6.70 above) considers "mock juror/jury studies which have been the most commonly used method have attracted a great deal of criticism, especially the relevance to actual juries of findings obtained under experimental conditions ... it is difficult if not impossible in a simulation study to reproduce variables such as the court atmosphere, and the legal issues, as well as the enormous juror responsibility involved in a jury trial".
+Blackwell suggests the result of her own research and other studies suggests "that in real life jurors tend to be more willing to contemplate defendant innocence". - 431 United Kingdom Law Commission Evidence in Criminal Proceedings: Previous Misconduct of a Defendant, above n 3, 321-2 and 338-341.
+Note also the observation of Munday, above n 152, footnote 93: "Whilst research commissioned by the Home Office in 1995 suggested that the effect of revealing certain bad character might not be as deleterious to defendants as had sometimes been assumed, this research was far from presenting definitive findings on many issues and, of course, suffered from the usual weaknesses of psychological simulations and statistical rationalizations". - 432 And see the Blackwell study, para 7.35.